HarryKodden/SRAM-Token-Service/delegated_access.md

 !include assets/delegated_access/option_1/option_1b.iuml
 ```

-## Option 2: Generic flow to connect with a service.
+## Option 2: Generic flow to connect with a service

 ```plantuml
 !include assets/delegated_access/option_2/option_2a.iuml
 ```

 ### Generic pattern authenticating to Service using a Token

-The Client (OAuth Relying Party) has:
+The Client (OAuth: Relying Party) has:

 * Username
 * User Token

-The Resource Owner (OAuth):
+The Resource Server:

 * Depends on an Access Server to validate Credentials

 The Access Server:

 * Runs Token Introspection agains SRAM to verify user token.

 ```plantuml
 !include assets/delegated_access/option_2/option_2b.iuml
 ```

 Example for iRODS: